mementum/backtrader/docs/quickstart.rst

 Although it doesn't seem much, let's point out something explicitly shown:

-  - The Cerebro engine has creater a *broker* instance in the background
+  - The Cerebro engine has created a *broker* instance in the background
   - The instance already has some cash to start with

 This behind the scenes broker instantiation is a constant trait in the platform to simplify the life of the user.
 If no broker is set by the user, a default one is put in place.

 And 10K monetary units is a usual value with some brokers to begin with.

 Setting the Cash
 ----------------
 In the world of finance, for sure only "losers" start with 10k.
 Let's change the cash and run the example again.

 .. literalinclude:: ../samples/quickstart02.py
    :language: python